Elemend/Vein-Miner-Unified/README.md

 # 2nd Customisation: You can decide if you want it to apply a Hunger-debuff.

 The more Blocks are mined the more Hunger you get.
 Per Default, the Hunger effects are enabled so if you're ok with that you don't need to change anything.
+I tried to make the Effects more balanced compared to previous Versions, but if you feel it's still too extreme, then turning it off may be better for you.

-If you want to disable these effects from being applied you can turn them off.
-Copy this command ingame into chat and execute it once:
+If you want to stop these effects from being applied, copy this command ingame into chat and execute it once:

 /scoreboard players set #vm_debuff vm_calc 0